RichardFreedman/Encoding_Music/01_Tutorials/09_Graphs_and_Charts.md

 Although these two are strongly correlated, married couples that eat more margarine are not guaranteed to get divorced.

-## Adjusting the Size, Title, and Labels in Plotly Express Charts
+## Adjusting the Size, Title, Color, and Labels in Plotly Express Charts

 In Plotly Express there are various ways to change the size of your final image, provide a title, adjust the scale of the X and Y axes, and provide special labels for the items noted each axis.
 It's also possibe to provide additional data in 'pop-up' lists that appear when the user hovers over individual points on the chart.